aldonetwork/vRealizeTools/middleware/README.md

-# vRealizeTools
+# vRealizeTools/middleware
-  examples of bad written code to integrate your vRealize instance
+Small php middleware utility to collect custom metrics and other stuff